lalagi/FlightReportAssistant/README.md

           - "high"
           - "critical"
         ```
-    -   Provide a **recommendation** (e.g., "monitor closely", "maintenance check required").
+    -   Provide a concise **recommendation** that helps resolve or mitigate the issue, either immediately or in the future.
--   **Data Storage:** Stores the normalized and enriched records in a local SQLite database.
+-   **Data Storage:** Stores the normalized and enriched records in a database.
 -   **Command-Line Interface (CLI):** Offers a user-friendly CLI to interact with the stored data.
 -   **Extensible Architecture:** Designed with a pluggable architecture, allowing for easy integration of different AI providers (e.g., OpenAI, Hugging Face) or database systems (e.g., PostgreSQL) by adhering to a common interface.
 ## Architecture